jagerber48/sciform/docs/source/usage.rst

 Formatting
 ==========

-:mod:`sciform` provides two primary methods for formatting floats into scientific formatting strings.
+:mod:`sciform` provides two primary methods for formatting numbers into scientific formatting strings.
 The first is via the :class:`Formatter` object and the second is using string formatting and the